Hilliard Dogbe: Academic pursuits

 Dogbe engages in academia, focusing on the development of ministers and leadership enhancement programs.
-He has served as an Adjunct Lecturer in Pastoral Care and Counseling at Trinity Theological Seminary, Legon, Ghana.
-He also held the position of Adjunct Instructor in Congregation and Community Care Leadership at Luther Seminary in St. Paul, Minnesota.
+He has served as an adjunct lecturer in pastoral care and counseling at Trinity Theological Seminary, Legon, Ghana.
+He also held the position of adjunct instructor in congregation and community care leadership at Luther Seminary in St. Paul, Minnesota.
 Dogbe was also a teaching assistant at Trinity Theological Seminary, Legon and the A.M.E.
 Zion Institute of Theology and Conference Studies in Ghana.

 Boards and affiliations

 Dogbe is a member of the Society for Pastoral Theology, an international professional organization for pastoral theologians based in Decatur, Georgia.
 He currently serves as the Chairperson of the Governing Council at Trinity Theological Seminary, Legon, Ghana.
-He is also a member of the Governing Council of Livingstone College in North Carolina, USA, and serves on the advisory board of the Bible Society of Ghana.
+He is also a member of the Governing Council of Livingstone College in North Carolina, US, and serves on the advisory board of the Bible Society of Ghana.
 Furthermore, he holds a position on the executive committee of the Christian Council of Ghana.

 Christian Council appointment

-During the Annual General Meeting of the Christian Council of Ghana held on April 19, 2023, Dogbe was elected as the new Chairman of the council.
+During the Annual General Meeting of the Christian Council of Ghana held on 19 April 2023, Dogbe was elected as the new Chairman of the council.
 He succeeded Joseph Obiri Yeboah Mante, who had served as chairman for two years.